Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==
+= 2.4.12
+* Gutenberg block level locking ids now created on every visual editor operation instead of on saving content
+* Added replacing of relative links in A tags to other post based content

 = 2.4.11 =
 * Fixed Gutenberg block level locking frontend not working with WordPress 5.7 and above